Furniture

 • ✅ Bed Foundations built by hand by American craftsman using time-honored techniques like mortise and tenon joinery.

-FSC® CertifiedFSC certification ensures that products come from responsibly managed forests that provide environmental, social, and economic benefits.
+Forest Stewardship Council® FSC CertifiedFSC certification is an international organization that is dedicated to responsible forestry.
+It ensures that products come from responsibly managed forests that provide environmental, social, and economic benefits.
 FSC Certified means the source comes from certified mills and farms.
 Purchasing FSC-certified products helps prevent deforestation, including the conversion of natural forests into plantations.
 It protects the forests of local communities and even helps people rebuild their forest homes.

 FSC Logo